-A parks classification system encourages an appropriate supply of parks in the Township by outlining for each park type: a description, a list of features and amenities, and the number of hectares that are currently provided relative to population size.
+A parks classification system encourages an appropriate supply of parks in the Township by outlining for each park type: a description, potential facilities, features and/or amenities, and the number of hectares that are currently provided relative to population size.
 The Township of South Glengarry currently does not have an established parks classification system.
-Table 6-3 proposes a parks classification system that organizes the current inventory of Township owned parks into four functional categories: Active Parks, Waterfront Parks or Waterfront Access, Natural or Passive Parks and Trails.
+Table 6-3 proposes a parks classification system that organizes the current inventory of Township owned parks into four functional categories: Active Parks, Waterfront Parks or Waterfront Access, Natural or Passive Parks, and Trails.
+At minimum, all Township Parks should provide greenspace, seating, shade and tree cover and include a park sign identifying the name of the park.
+Waste receptacles should be provided at all active parks.
+For the other three park categories, whether to provide waste receptacles can be decided on a park-by-park basis.
+For some parks, a pack-in and pack-out approach may be preferred, depending on the user group and how often trash cans can be emptied.

-Description Current Provision Examples of Design, Facility and Program Considerations Parks in this Category Active Park Description A park with facilities and amenities that support active recreation - ideally for all ages year- round Should be located near residential areas May share a site with a community hall or recreation centre Generally 1.2 ha in size or greater or swing set), open lawn space for informal sports and games and trees
+Description Current Provision Examples of Design, Facility and Program Considerations Parks in this Category Active Park A park with facilities and amenities that 35.4 ha 2.7 ha mix of manicured, natural and hardscape Glen Walter Regional Park support active recreation - ideally for all ages year- round per 1,000 people can include sports fields/ ball diamonds fit for league play, ice rinks, skating loops, Empey-Poirier Park Paul Rozon Memorial Park Should be located near residential areas May share a site with a community hall or recreation centre Generally 1.2 ha in size or greater play structures, exercise equipment, skateboard parks, splash pads Martintown Community Park n supplementary features can include passive space, trails, gardens, lighting, and seating Smithfield Park North Lancaster Optimist Park has washroom access and parking Green Valley Community Park • at a minimum parks should have: a waste receptacle, park sign, seating (picnic table and/or bench), a piece of play equipment (small playground or swing set), open lawn space for informal sports and games and trees Jack Danaher Park Summerstown Estates Park (undeveloped)